 Mapping the keys to adequate interpretation

-Another strategy may be to employ forms of hermeneutics that focus on the world behind the text, the world of the text and the world in front of the text.
+Another strategy to detect hermeneutical trends in publications in Scriptura since 1980 may be to employ forms of hermeneutics that focus on the world behind the text, the world of the text and the world in front of the text.
 This distinction has been widely employed by contributors to Scriptura.
-A few examples will suffice.
+A few examples will suffice to illustrate this analysis.

 A first attempt to map the terrain of Biblical hermeneutics may be found in the textbook by Ferdinand Deist and Jasper Burden, An ABC of Biblical exegesis (1980).
 In an influential essay Bernard Lategan (1984) showed how two shifts occurred in New Testament hermeneutics, namely from historical critical approaches, to text-based approaches (new criticism, structural analysis) and then to contextual approaches (the role of the reader, reception theory and cultural approaches).
 In a widely used textbook Dirkie Smit (1987) identified six aspects of hermeneutics, namely the world behind the text, the text itself, the role of the tradition, contemporary appropriation, ideological suspicion and the social context.
 Gerald West (1991) used the distinction between the world behind, of and in front of the text in various publications in the early 1990s.
 In the first edition of Fishing for Jonah Roger Arendse, Louis Jonker, Douglas Lawrie and myself adopted and adapted Smit’s analysis, identifying the same six aspects.
 In various contributions during the 1990s Louis Jonker argued for multi-dimensional modes of hermeneutics (see 1996).
 Finally, in Angling for Interpretation (2001, 2008) I added a seventh set of factors namely related to the role of the contemporary rhetorical context in which a classic text such as the Bible is interpreted and its meaning appropriated.